 Once the mixture is ready, line your cookie sheets with parchment or lightly coat with butter or cooking spray.

 Place about 1 Tablespoon of the cheese mixture onto the tray.
-I use a small scoop from Pampered Chef that works great.
+I use a (affiliate link)small scoop from Pampered Chef that works great.
 Place the balls of dough about 3" apart to allow room for spreading.

-Using your thumb, a tart shaper, or the back of a spoon, press down the ball and make a well in the center.
+Using your thumb, a (affiliate link)tart shaper, or the back of a spoon, press down the ball and make a well in the center.
 You may find that you want to dip the tart shaper in flour before pressing down the cookies so it doesn't stick.

 Place about ½ teaspoon of whatever topping you want into the center.
 The thicker the topping, the less it will spread.